tgross35/wasm-regex/README.md

 Next, inside the main folder, run `wasm-pack build` (add `--release` for full optimization).

+Add the flag `--featurues js-console` to enable printing to the console, for debugging

 To build an even smaller wasm file (for releases), use:
 `wasm-pack build --release --no-typescript --features none -Z build-std=panic_abort,std -Z build-std-features=panic_immediate_abort`.